 Chrysler Engine Photos

-The RF System Lab VJ-Advance (VJ-ADV) video borescope is a useful instrument in almost any maintenance or repair scenario.
-Here, the VJ-ADV is being used to examine the condition of the combustion chamber and piston dome in a Chrysler 3.8 liter engine.
+The ViewTech Borescopes line of video borescopes are useful instruments in almost any manufacturing maintenance or repair scenario.
+Here, the VJ-3 3.9mm video borescope is being used to examine the condition of the combustion chamber and piston dome in a Chrysler 3.8 liter engine.

 Engine Valve Scorching: The engine valves in the photo above show signs of burning, which can lead to a valve wearing out long before it would otherwise.

 Intake valves on a Chrysler Engine: These intake valves show signs of scorching.
 While exhaust valves run hotter than intakes, intake valves are still vulnerable to burning.